-Available Postdoctoral Associate Positions
+Available Postdoctoral Fellows Positions

-- Postdoctoral Associate – Health Psychology
+- Postdoctoral Fellows – Clinical Health Psychology

 Click here for more information on how to apply.

 The Department of Clinical and Health Psychology offers postdoctoral training in clinical psychology to applicants who have completed a doctoral degree in clinical, school, or counseling psychology from a program accredited by the American Psychological Association (APA) or the Canadian Psychological Association (CPA), as well as an APA or CPA accredited internship in clinical psychology.
-We seek to prepare postdoctoral associates for the practice of professional psychology consistent with the philosophy embodied in the scientist-practitioner model of training.
-We endeavor to teach postdoctoral associates how to think scientifically about clinical problems, how to provide clinical service with skill and appreciation for human diversity and the highest ethical and professional standards, how to evaluate the quality and clinical relevance of empirical research, and how to contribute to advancements in psychological knowledge through research and scholarship.
+We seek to prepare postdoctoral fellows for the practice of professional psychology consistent with the philosophy embodied in the scientist-practitioner model of training.
+We endeavor to teach postdoctoral fellows how to think scientifically about clinical problems, how to provide clinical service with skill and appreciation for human diversity and the highest ethical and professional standards, how to evaluate the quality and clinical relevance of empirical research, and how to contribute to advancements in psychological knowledge through research and scholarship.

 The program provides training in three major areas of emphasis: clinical child-pediatric psychology, clinical health psychology, and clinical neuropsychology.
 Program duration for the clinical child-pediatric psychology and clinical neuropsychology specialty areas is two years, while program duration for the clinical health psychology specialty area is one year.
 Typically there are 6-8 clinical postdoctoral enrolled in the program across the three areas.

 The Director of Postdoctoral Training is David M. Janicke, PhD., ABPP